-In the art of war the Indians were far superior to the other nations inhabiting the area at that time.
+In the art of war, the Indians were far superior to the other nations inhabiting the area at that time.
 Especially the Greek soldiers were told of a formidable power on the Ganga.
-Obviously it was the kingdom of Magadha ruled by the Nandas who maintained an army far outnumbering that of Alexander.
+It was the kingdom of Magadha ruled by the Nandas who maintained an army far outnumbering that of Alexander.
 So, despite the repeated appeals of Alexander to advance, the Greek soldiers did not budge an inch.
-The king who had never known defeat at the hands of his enemies had to accept defeat from his own men.
+The king who had never known defeat at the hands of his enemies had to accept defeat from his men.
 He was forced to retreat, and his dream of an eastern empire remained unfulfilled.
-On his return march Alexander vanquished many small republics till he reached the end of the Indian frontier.
+On his return march, Alexander vanquished many small republics till he reached the end of the Indian frontier.
 He remained in India for 19 months (326-325 B.C.), which were full of fighting.
 He had barely any time to organize his conquests.
-Still he made some arrangements.
+Still, he made some arrangements.
 Most conquered states were restored to their rulers who submitted to his authority.
-But his own territorial possessions were divided into three parts, which were placed under three Greek governors.
-He also founded a number of cities to Alexander’s invasion provided the first occasion when ancient Europe came into close contact with ancient India.
+But his territorial possessions were divided into three parts, which were placed under three Greek governors.
+He also founded some cities to Alexander’s invasion provided the first occasion when ancient Europe came into close contact with ancient India.
 It produced certain important results.
 The Indian campaign of Alexander was a triumphant success.
-He added to his empire an Indian province which was much larger than that conquered by Iran, though the Greek possessions in India were soon lost lo the then Maurya rulers.
+He added to his empire an Indian province that was much larger than that conquered by Iran, though the Greek possessions in India were soon lost to the then Maurya rulers.